 - Vulcans have their own distinctive salute which is used in lieu of a handshake (palm out, index and ring fingers separated, which Leonard Nimoy adapted from a Jewish gesture of blessing).
 Some Fanon suggests that, as Vulcans are touch-telepaths, shaking hands would seem excessively intimate to them.
 While Star Trek: Enterprise makes this interpretation unlikely, it has some support in the fact that a second form of greeting, involving the touching of the fingertips, is occasionally seen only between family members.

 - A couple of other quick Star Trek examples: Cardassians have been shown to press their palms together to say goodbye to each other, but it only showed up a couple of times.
 Bajorans didn't have a weird handshake, but they did have a weird clap: they (and several other races, including the Wadi) applauded with the back of one hand to the other palm instead of palms together.

-- Bajoran vedeks have a habit of randomly walking up to a Bajoran and grasp their left ear (the right ear is covered by an elaborate earring) to feel their pagh.
+- Bajoran vedeks have a habit of randomly walking up to a Bajoran and grasping their left ear (the right ear is covered by an elaborate earring) to feel their pagh.
 In one EU novel, Ro Laren reveals that this is the reason she wears her earring on the left ear - she hates it when they do that.

 - Cardassians also had a weird clap; in one scene with Bajorans and Cardassians attending a speech by Gul Dukat, the Bajorans gave the clap mentioned above (as usual), while the Cardassians drummed their hands on the table.